2020 NFL Playoffs: Vikings Missing Two Cornerbacks, Saints Down Two Players For Wild Card Game

 — NFL (@NFL) December 30, 2019

 If the New Orleans Saints win this game, they will go on to face the Green Bay Packers at Lambeau Field.
 If the Minnesota Vikings win, they will head to San Francisco to take on the 49ers in the Divisional Round.
-Despite the injury reports citing key players as out for both teams, the 2020 NFL Playoffs are going to be quite exciting with many big games in the opening weekend.
+Despite the injury reports citing key players as out for both teams, the 2020 NFL Playoffs are going to be quite exciting, with many big games in the opening weekend.